kapis20/IoT-Pitch-In/README.md

 # Components and connections
 ### Components
 -The things Uno: The Arduino Leonardo board with built in Microchip Lorawan module.
 (Arduino Uno or any other board with appropiate shield could be also used).
- Here is a shield that can be used with European frequency (compatible with most of the Arduino boards) - https://www.thethingsnetwork.org/marketplace/product/iot-lora-node-shield
+ Here is a [shield](https://www.thethingsnetwork.org/marketplace/product/iot-lora-node-shield) that can be used with European frequency (compatible with most of the Arduino boards)
 -DHT 11- Humidity and Temperature Sensor
 - LCD1602 Module
 - Ultrasonic Sensor - HC-SRO4